vercel/next.js/errors/install-sharp.md

 Option 3: Use a different OS and try to install `sharp` again.

-For example, if you're using Windows, try Linux.
+For example, if you're using Windows, try using [WSL](https://docs.microsoft.com/en-us/windows/wsl/about) (Windows Subsystem for Linux).